We know that choosing a senior living community can feel overwhelming — we’re here to help.

 While you are in the hospital and prior to being discharged, a hospital discharge coordinator or case manager will talk with you about your choices.
 You will need to make them aware that you wish to receive care at Saint Mary’s at Asbury Ridge.
 The hospital will then refer you to Saint Mary's and work with our Clinical Liaison to make arrangements for your transfer to Saint Mary’s.
 Once you arrive, our care team will help you get settled, meet with you to complete some admission documents, and answer any questions you or your family might have.

 - Tip: Ask for Saint Mary’s

-- If you or your loved one is in the hospital and requires the care of a skilled nursing facility, you can ask the hospital to contact Saint Mary’s at Asbury Ridge as your first choice for placement.
+- If you or your loved one is in the hospital and require the care of a skilled nursing facility, you can ask the hospital to contact Saint Mary’s at Asbury Ridge as your first choice for placement.
 Remember, your care is your choice!
 All you have to do is ask them for Saint Mary's.